kettle-7/Kettle3D/README.md

 4) Browse to the folder where you downloaded Kettle3D.ico

 ## For Mac OS X
 You can download the OS X installer [here.](https://github.com/Kettle3D/Kettle3D/releases/download/v1.0.1/Kettle3D.OS.X.Installer.sh)
+Double-click it in your Downloads folder.
+You'll probably need the Admin password.
+Yes, that means you'll need to see Andy.

 The installer will download the Panda installer, but you'll have to manually install it.
 There will be a file called Kettle3D.command on your desktop - double-click on it to open Kettle3D.